sakib00/Ecommerce/README.md

 ![Home page](/public/images/Homepage.png)

 This was an university group project for the semester of Spring'20.
 I worked on both the front-end and back-end of the project.
 For the front-end of the I worked on developing various views like, homepages, product pages and other pages using HTML, SCSS and Bootstrap.
-And for the back-end of the website, I worked on various controller functions, migrations and seeders.
+And for the back-end of the website, I worked on designing the database, various controller functions, migrations and seeders.

 _status: Complete_